 Tallahassee Softball Camps

-It was in her last coaching season in 2013, however, where she made her biggest splash yet.
-The Seminoles reached the NCAA Super Regionals for the first time since 2006 following a miraculous comeback against South Alabama in the Mobile Regional championship game.
-The five-run comeback with two outs in the top of the seventh against the 13th-seeded Jaguars personified the team's never-say-die attitude under Alameda.
+It was an impressive season in 2013 for the Seminoles as they fought through several injuries to key players yet reached the NCAA Super Regionals for the first time since 2006 following a miraculous comeback against South Alabama in the Mobile Regional championship game.
+The five-run comeback with two outs in the top of the seventh against the 13th-seeded Jaguars personified the team's never-say-die attitude.

+The Seminoles set a new school mark with an 18-2 record in ACC play en route to the program’s 11th ACC regular season title.
 As the pitching coach, Alameda was influential on one of the most dynamic duos in the nation in Lacey Waldrop and Monica Perry.
 Waldrop earned NFCA Third-Team All-America honors, the first at Florida State since 2009, while Perry emerged as the most dominant pitcher in ACC play.
-The two helped the Seminoles finish 10th nationally for the second straight year in earned run average at 1.82, and helped guide Florida State to a 14th-place finish in the ESPN.com/USA Softball Poll and a No. 15 ranking in the USA Today/NFCA Poll.
-The rankings are the team's highest since 2004.
+The two helped the Seminoles finish 10th nationally for the second straight year in earned run average at 1.82, and helped guide Florida State to a 14th-place finish in the USA Softball Poll and a No. 15 ranking in the NFCA Poll.
+The rankings were the FSU’s highest since 2004.

 In 2012, the Seminoles achieved a mark of 47-16, their most wins since going 62-12 in 2004.
-Alameda led FSU to a 15-13 record against NCAA postseason teams throughout the year, which included nationally-ranked victories over 14th-ranked UCLA, 23rd-ranked North Carolina twice and Women's College World Series participant LSU.
+Alameda led FSU to a 15-13 record against NCAA postseason teams throughout the year, which included nationally-ranked victories over No. 14 UCLA, No. 23 North Carolina twice and Women's College World Series participant LSU.

-As the team's pitching coach, Alameda's influence on FSU starters Lacey Waldrop and Monica Perry was enormous in 2012.
+As the team's pitching coach, Alameda's influence on FSU starters Lacey Waldrop and Monica Perry was enormous.
 Both pitchers finished in the Top 30 nationally in earned run average, making FSU one of just five programs to have multiple pitchers in the top 30.
 Each hurler earned ACC Pitcher of the Week honors twice, and were named to the All-ACC squad.
 As a unit, the Seminoles finished 10th in the country with a 1.53 team ERA.
+In 2012, four more student-athletes made the All-ACC Team under Alameda's watch including Tiffani Brown, Briana Hamilton, Perry and Waldrop.
+Brown and Shayla Jackson also were named to the NFCA All-Southeast Region Second Team.

 In just her third season as head coach at Florida State, Alameda helped the Seminole softball program snap a seven-year ACC title drought to highlight an entertaining 2011 season.
 Despite making the conference tournament in Atlanta as the No. 4 seed, it was Alameda's season-long coaching tactics combined with the energy of her motivated group that enabled the Seminoles to storm through the competition and defeat second-seeded North Carolina, 4-1, to clinch an automatic NCAA Regional bid.